 Seneca Park Zoo is home to three African pancake tortoises, one male and two female.
-A male and a female reside in the Main Building, while the second female serves as a Program Animal.
+A male and a female reside in the micro-habitat tree inside the Animals of the Savanna building, while the second female serves as a Program Animal.

 International Union for Conservation of Nature (IUCN) Red List status: Vulnerable.
 The African pancake tortoises are popular in the pet trade, which has made them considerably vulnerable in the wild.
 Habitat loss in Africa combined with a slow reproductive rate make this species’ recovery difficult.